cortfr/timezone-api/README.md

 ## API Usage

-To use the API, send a post request to `/zipcodes/find` with the following JSON body:
+To use the API, send a post request to `/zipcodes/find` with the following stringified JSON in the request body:

 ```javascript
   { zipcode: 'zip code value' }